 Tex-Mex cornbread gluten free dressing

 You can switch up this simple recipe to accommodate pretty much any dietary need.
-Just remember you may also need to tweak the bread recipe or choose a different bread, depending on the substitutions you need to make.
+Just remember you may also need to tweak the bread recipe or choose a different bread, depending on the substitutions you want to make.

-Gluten free, dairy free stuffing
+Dairy free stuffing

-Gluten free, egg free stuffing
+Egg free stuffing

 Most classic stuffing, the mixes you buy in bags or boxes at the store, are not gluten free.
 That's because they contain bread cubes that are made with wheat flour.

-Even those labeled “cornbread stuffing” contain gluten unless otherwise labeled — cornbread is more of a flavor name than an ingredient.
+Even those labeled “cornbread stuffing” contain gluten unless otherwise labeled โ cornbread is more of a flavor name than an ingredient.

-In the south, most people call this concoction with the savory flavor “dressing”.
-Up north, it tends to go by “stuffing”.
+In the South, most people call this concoction with the savory flavor “dressing.”
+Up north, it tends to go by “stuffing.”
 In many regions, you can use either word, and people will know exactly what you mean.
+However, for purists, stuffing is the mixture that's cooked inside the turkey, while dressing is cooked to go beside it.

 No, Pepperidge Farms does not have gluten free stuffing.
 Even its cornbread variety contains gluten, and at this time, the brand doesn't make any gluten free options.

-Despite being a staple around the holidays, traditional Stove Top stuffing is not gluten free — nor does the brand offer a gluten free stuffing among its many flavors.
+Despite being a staple around the holidays, traditional Stove Top stuffing is not gluten free โ nor does the brand offer a gluten free stuffing among its many flavors.

 Thankfully, you can make gluten free stuffing that tastes better than anything from a bag when you follow my easy recipe.